RedPitaya/Documentation/quickStart/connect/connect.rst

 Simply follow this 3 simple steps:

 1. Connect the power supply to the Red Pitaya board,
-2. Connect the Red Pitaya board to the router or direc to the PC Ethernet socket,
+2. Connect the Red Pitaya board to the router or direcly to the PC Ethernet socket,
 3. Open your web browser and type: ``rp-xxxxxx.local/`` into the URL field.

 .. note::